open4good/nudger-front/README.md

 - Use `<ClientOnly>`, `<LazyHydrate>` for client-only interactivity
 - Beware of hydration mismatches
 - Use `useHead` for SEO metadata
+- Nitro `precompress` is enabled in `nuxt.config.ts` for gzip/brotli assets

 ## Deployment & CI/CD